dojo/docs/dojox/mobile.rst

 * Line 6 loads a style sheet for iPhone theme.
 You may want to load a different theme instead.

-* Line 9 loads dojox.mobile.parser, which instantiates dojo widgets in the page.
-You can of course use the default parser (dojo.parser) here, but dojox.mobile.parser is much smaller and has enough capability to bootstrap simple dojo application pages like this example.
+* Line 10 loads lightweight mobile parser, since this example uses declarative markup.
+The parser will automatically instantiates the mobile widgets associated with dom elements.
+You can of course use the default parser (dojo/parser) instead if you're using dijit widgets on views, but the mobile parser is much smaller and has enough capability to bootstrap simple dojo application pages like this example.

-* Line 11 conditionally loads dojox.mobile.compat, which is a compatibility module for non-CSS3 browsers.
+  The desktop browser compatability module for non-CSS3 browsers is not used in this example, so it will likely only render properly on webkit-based browsers.

 * Line 16 through Line 22 is the first view.
 It contains a heading and a round rectangle list.
 This view will be shown at start up, since it is the first view and the selected="true" attribute is not specified for the second view.